Ulcer Care & Treatment | Center for Foot Care

 Importance of Prompt Treatment

 Timely treatment of diabetic foot ulcers is crucial to prevent complications and promote healing.
-Delaying treatment can lead to infections, tissue damage, and other serious complications.
+Delaying treatment can lead to infections, tissue necrosis, and other serious complications.

 Non-Surgical Treatment Options